 Difference Between GDP vs GNP

-Gross Domestic Product (GDP) can be defined as the total value of goods and services produced in the country within a certain time period.
+Gross Domestic Product (GDP) can be defined as the total value of goods and services produced in the country within a certain period.
 GDP is the most widely used measure of the size of a particular nation’s economy.
-GDP only includes the purchases of newly-produced goods and services for that time period.
+GDP only includes the purchases of newly-produced goods and services for that period.
 It excludes the sale or resale of goods produced in previous periods.
-Transfer payments such as unemployment, retirement or wealth benefits, etc., are also excluded from the calculation of GDP as they do not contribute to the economic output of the country.
+Transfer payments, including unemployment, retirement, and wealth benefits, are excluded from the calculation of GDP since they do not contribute to the country’s economic output.

 Calculation of GDP

-Under the expenditure approach, GDP is calculated by summing up the amount spent on goods and services produced during the period.
+The expenditure approach calculates GDP by summing up the amount spent on goods and services produced during the period.

 where: